Egypt's army blames Muslim Brotherhood for attack on army bus

 The most active group, Ansar Bayt al-Maqdis, has claimed responsibility for a series of high-profile attacks on senior security officials, including an assassination attempt on the interior minister last year.

-A security crackdown has devastated the Brotherhood, driving Egypt's most organised political organisation underground.
+A security crackdown has devastated the Brotherhood, driving Egypt's most organized political organization underground.
 The Brotherhood, which the interim government declared a terrorist group in December, says it is committed to peaceful activism.

 Most of its leaders are in prison and it denies carrying out attacks.